Customer Service Excellence: Recipients

 The scope of public sector organisations includes departments of local councils, voluntary organisations having more than 10% public funding, and also private subcontractors on public contracts.
 It also includes public transport operators and the gas, electricity and water utilities.
 A number of Park and Ride bus schemes gained Charter Marks, displaying the mark on their buses.

 The first Council in the UK to achieve the Corporate Customer Service Excellence award was Fenland District Council, Cambridgeshire.

 Assessment

-The Customer Service Excellence Standard is made up of 5 criteria with 57 elements in total.
-Assessment is carried out via a desktop review by an authorised assessor followed by an on site visit lasting one, two or three days (sometimes more) depending on the size of the department or organisation being assessed.
-As well as viewing physical documentation, and carrying out observations, the assessor speaks to customers, staff and partners to review the company's attitudes and working practices along with details of their customer focussed initiatives and performance.
+The Customer Service Excellence (CSE) Standard is structured around five criteria that are broken down into 57 elements used to assess organisational performance.
+Accreditation is conducted through a two-stage process: a desktop review of policies and documentation by an authorised assessor, followed by an on-site visit that may last from one to three days, depending on the organisation’s size and scope.
+During the assessment, the evaluator examines evidence such as customer service policies, conducts staff and partner interviews, and collects customer feedback to ensure that the organisation demonstrates effective customer-focused practices and continuous improvement.